copa-uniandes/pIRPgym/README.md

         backlogs_compliance: (dict) Units of product k in K of age o \in O_k used to satisfy the backlogs

 ### Exogenous information ($W_t$)
 The realized values of the parameters of the environment (prices, available quantities, demand and holding costs).
+This are the real observed values used on the transition function.

         p: Prices: (dict) Realized price of product k \in K at supplier i \in M